Free Ohio Arrests & Criminal Records: Search Every OH County

 Online criminal history reports directly through the Bureau of Criminal Investigation (BCI) are not publicly available.
 Still, requesting your personal criminal record report through the BCI is possible by submitting all required forms.2

-Run a Ohio Criminal Records Search Through the County Clerks of Court
+Run an Ohio Criminal Records Search Through the County Clerks of Court

 When looking to obtain older criminal records, the county’s Clerk of Court can be helpful because all of the counties in Ohio house older records here.